Are you trying to stop your fridge from dispensing only crushed ice?

 For example, if you have a Samsung fridge, you can perform a software reset by going to Settings<About<RESET.
 Or, you can also press and hold the “power freeze” and “power cool” buttons at the same time for five seconds.

-You can perform a hard reset in most fridges by unplugging them from the power source, waiting for 10 minutes, and plugging it back in.
+You can perform a hard reset in most fridges by unplugging them from the power source, waiting for 10 minutes, and plugging them back in.

 Once you’ve completed the steps above, try using the ice maker again.